Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Introduction

-\item There are situations where ordinal distance information is readily available, but the underlying dissimilarity function is completely in the dark. \citet{SchulzJoachims03} provide the example of search-engine query logs: if a user clicks on two search results, say $A$ and $B$, but not on a third result $C$, then $A$ and $B$ can be assumed to be semantically more similar than $A$ and $C$.
+\item There are situations where ordinal distance information is readily available, but the underlying dissimilarity function is completely in the dark. \citet{SchulzJoachims03} provide the example of search-engine query logs: if a user clicks on two search results, say $A$ and $B$, but not on a third result $C$, then $A$ and $B$ can be assumed to be semantically more similar than $A$ and $C$, or $B$ and $C$, are.

-\item There are many applications where similarity values between objects are computed on a regular basis, but it is clear to the practitioner that these values only reflect a rough picture and should be considered informative only on an ordinal scale level.
-In this case, feeding the numerical similarity scores to a machine learning algorithm can offer the problem that the algorithm interprets them stronger than they are meant to be.
-For example, discarding the actual values of signal strength measurements but only keeping their order can help to reduce the influence of measurement errors and thus bring some benefit in sensor localization \citep{nmds_sensonsor_localization}. \end{itemize}
+\item There are several applications where actual dissimilarity values between objects can be collected, but it is clear to the practitioner that these values only reflect a rough picture and should be considered informative only on an ordinal scale level.
+In this case, feeding the numerical scores to a machine learning algorithm can offer the problem that the algorithm interprets them stronger than they are meant to be.
+For example, discarding the actual values of signal strength measurements but only keeping their order can help to reduce the influence of measurement errors and thus bring some benefit in sensor localization \citep{liu_sensor_localization,nmds_sensonsor_localization}. \end{itemize}

-A big part of the literature about ordinal data deals with the problem of ordinal embedding (also known as ordinal or non-metric multidimensional scaling; see Section \ref{subsection_relwork_ordinalinfo} for related work).
+A big part of the literature on ordinal data deals with the problem of ordinal embedding.
 Given a data set $\dataset$ together with ordinal relationships, the goal is to map the objects in $\dataset$ to points in a Euclidean space $\R^m$ such that the ordinal relationships are preserved, with respect to the Euclidean interpoint distances, as well as possible.
-Clearly, ordinal embedding is a way of transforming ordinal data back to the ``standard setting'': once $\dataset$ is represented by points in $\R^m$, we can apply any standard machine learning algorithm for vector-valued data.
-However, such a two-step approach comes with several problems, among them the high running time of ordinal embedding algorithms and the necessity to choose a dimension $m$ for the space of the embedding (to name just two---see Section \ref{subsubsection_relwork_ordinalembedding} for a complete discussion).
-Our aim is to solve machine learning problems in a setting of ordinal distance information directly, without constructing an ordinal embedding as intermediate step. \\
+Clearly, ordinal embedding is a way of transforming ordinal data back to a standard setting: once $\dataset$ is represented by points in $\R^m$, we can apply any machine learning algorithm for vector-valued data.
+However, such a two-step approach comes with a number of problems, among them the high running time of ordinal embedding algorithms and the necessity to choose a dimension $m$ for the space of the embedding (to name just two---see Section \ref{subsubsection_relwork_ordinalembedding} for a complete discussion).
+Our aim is to solve machine learning problems in a setting of ordinal distance information directly, without constructing an ordinal embedding as an intermediate step. \\